 Instructions for iOS Beta Testers (Virtual Station, IFTTT, & API)

-To use Virtual Station, you will need to place an iOS device running iOS 8.0 or later with internet access within Bluetooth range (33 feet or 10 meters) of your Sesame.
+To use Virtual Station, you will need to place an iOS device running iOS 8.0 or later with internet access and Bluetooth 4.0 functionality within Bluetooth range (33 feet or 10 meters) of your Sesame.
 This device will then allow you to access Sesame remotely instead of being limited by Bluetooth range.

 Here's how to start using Virtual Station to connect to your Sesame remotely:

 - You will need to install Virtual Station on the spare iOS device you plan to pair with your Sesame, and you will need to install the TestFlight version of the Sesame app on your current iPhone (you can use the App Store version of Sesame if you're not planning to enable cloud integration).

 - Once you have done so, make sure your spare iOS device has Bluetooth on, is within Bluetooth range of your Sesame (33 feet or 10 meters), and has internet access.

 - Login to the Virtual Station app on your spare iOS device with the owner account for the Sesame to be paired.

 - Click on the plus sign to add a new Virtual Station.

 - Assign a name to your Virtual Station.